Dining

 ~5 min walk

 Multi-regional Indian cuisine right in downtown.
 Must-tries include thukpa noodle soup, butter chicken, and mango lassi.
-A welcome addition to the Raleigh dining scene.

 Poole's Diner